Will the Kings cover the spread vs. the Pelicans? Promo Codes, Betting Trends, Records ATS

 Additional Kings Insights & Trends

-- When Sacramento puts up more than 115.6 points, it is 6-1 against the spread and 7-0 overall.
+- When Sacramento scores more than 114 points, it is 6-1 against the spread and 7-0 overall.

 Bet on this or any NBA matchup at BetMGM